Pacific Oral & Maxillofacial Surgery Center

 Oral and Maxillofacial Surgery located in Oakland, CA

 When a damaged or decayed tooth can’t be saved, tooth extraction might be your best option to preserve your oral and dental health.
-At Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights neighborhood of San Francisco, California, Brandon Kang, DDS, and Matt Chroust, DDS, MD, offer specialized atraumatic tooth extractions to protect your surrounding teeth and the alveolar ridge of your upper or lower jaw.
+At Pacific Oral & Maxillofacial Surgery Center in Oakland, California, Brandon Kang, DDS offers specialized atraumatic tooth extractions to protect your surrounding teeth and the alveolar ridge of your upper or lower jaw.
 If you need a tooth extraction, call Pacific Oral & Maxillofacial Surgery Center or schedule a consultation online today.

 Preserving and protecting your natural teeth is the ideal option for maintaining excellent oral and dental health.
 However, in some cases, a tooth can’t be saved, and an extraction is your best option.
 Some of the reasons that you might need a tooth extraction include:

 You might also need a tooth extraction if a compromised tooth increases your risk of complications during chemotherapy or an organ transplant procedure.